A simple guide to retirement neighborhoods near Greenville SC

-Greenville, South Carolina has become a very popular place to retire — and for good reason.
-You get mild weather, beautiful mountain views, excellent healthcare, and a welcoming community feel.
+Greenville has become a very popular place to retire in South Carolina — and for good reason.
+With mild weather, beautiful mountain views, excellent healthcare, and a welcoming community, it’s easy to see why so many retirees choose Greenville.

 Some are full-service senior living communities with care options, while others are 55+ or lifestyle neighborhoods where you can purchase and own one of the many beautiful Greenville SC homes available today.